11 Global Companies in Travel that Take Sustainability Seriously

 Finolhu Villas in Baa Atoll stands as one of the top beach resorts in the Maldives.
 Opened in 2016, Finolhu has 125 private villas that stretch across four different islands and two kilometers of beaches.
 The unique geographical location is just one of many aspects that makes this resort so breathtaking.

-One of 26 natural ring-shaped reefs in the Indian Ocean, Finolhu, is located at the edge of the ocean.
+One of 26 natural ring-shaped reefs in the Indian Ocean, Finolhu, is located at the ocean's edge.
 All around the resort are reefs, submerged cliffs, and underwater hills that serve as a natural marine habitat, home to 1,200 reef species.
 This region of Baa Atoll has been declared a biosphere reserve by UNESCO.

 With marine biologists on their team, Finolhu’s respect for the environment starts with their staff.
 They have a deep understanding and an unwavering commitment to the Baa Atoll, one of 26 atolls in the Indian Ocean.